 And so much more!

-Search online for cake, cookie or dessert recipes using leftover candy canes.
+Search online for cake, cookie or dessert recipes using leftover candy canes and how to bake candy recipes.

 Also, don’t forget to add them into a soothing tea!